 Mermaid Haberdashery | 45 Pilgrim Pathway

-This spot features jewelry made by the owner, Miss Ellie, whose aim is the make timeless pieces that will become tomorrow’s antiquities.
+This spot features jewelry made by the owner, Miss Ellie, whose aim is to make timeless pieces that will become tomorrow’s antiquities.

 See More: A Serious Guide to New Jersey Slang Terms for Out-of-Staters